ai4pm/MLTasksAssembly/README.md

 ## Global paths

 Before running the scripts, ensure to verify the global paths of the dataset and the current folder in which you are working.
-The default paths are defined as follows:
+In the Python code `MLTasksList.py`, the default paths are defined as follows:

     folderISAAC = "./"
     DataPath = 'C:/Users/teesh/OneDrive - Indian Institute of Technology Guwahati/Dataset/EssentialData/'